What is a mentor?

 Where do you mentor?

-Mentoring sessions range from 45-60 minutes and occur at a school or after-care program near your home or workplace.
+Mentoring sessions range from 30-45 minutes and occur in-person at the student’s school or virtually via the Take Stock Video Chat.
 The days and times of mentoring sessions are arranged between the mentor and mentee depending on their individual schedules and classes.
-As a result, mentoring is convenient for both students and mentors.

 How do I become a mentor?